Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 ### Parameters

-Since each input contains 4 values, opening price, highest price, lowest price, and closing price each day will consist of 4 values.
+Each day contains 4 features: the stock's opening price, the stock's highest and lowest prices for that day, and the stock's closing price.
+As such, each input will consist of these 4 features.

-For the RNN stocks model there is one rnn layer with 4 (number of values in input) x 150 (Chosen Hyperparameter) parameters with 150 biases and one fully connected layer of size 150x1 with 1 bias.
+For the RNN stocks model there is one RNN layer with 4 (number of features in input) x 150 (chosen hyperparameter) parameters along with 150 biases and one fully connected layer of size 150 (number of inputs in previous layer) x 1 along with 1 bias.
 Hence there are 4x150 + 150 + 150x1 + 1 = 600 + 150 + 150 + 1 = 901 total parameters.

-For the LSTM stocks model there is one lstm layer with 4 (Since there are 4 channels in LSTM) x 4 (number of values in input) x 150 (Chosen Hyperparameter) parameters with 150 biases and one fully connected layer of size 150 (number of previous inputs) x 1 with 1 bias.
+For the LSTM stocks model there is one LSTM layer with 4 (Since there are 4 channels in LSTM) x 4 (number of values in input) x 150 (chosen hyperparameter) parameters with 150 biases and one fully connected layer of size 150 (number of inputs in previous layer) x 1 with 1 bias.
 Hence there are 4x4x150 + 150 + 150x1 + 1 = 2400 + 150 + 150 + 1 = 2701 total parameters.

 ### Examples